visten92/RainDrop/report.md

 ## Alpaca Paper Trading Account - Real-Time Equity Curve

 The RainDrop strategy is deployed live in an Alpaca paper trading environment, providing real-time validation of the strategy's execution and performance characteristics.
+The chart bellow shows the performance of RainDrop Aggressive profile using the Nasdaq 100 (QQQ) stock universe.

 ![Alpaca Portfolio Equity](alpaca_equity_graph.png)